Understanding The DSM-5 Criteria For Alcohol Use Disorder (AUD)

 - Alcohol use is continued despite knowledge of having a persistent or recurrent physical or psychological problem that is likely to have been caused or exacerbated by alcohol.
 [Do you know drinking isn’t good for you, but you do it anyway?]

-- Tolerance, as defined by either of the following: a need for markedly increased amounts of alcohol to achieve intoxication or desired effect, or a markedly diminished effect with continued use of the same amount of alcohol.
+- Tolerance, or needing increased amounts of alcohol to achieve intoxication, or having a diminished effect with continued use of the same amount of alcohol.
 [Do you need to drink more than you used to?]

-- Withdrawal, as manifested by either of the following: the characteristic withdrawal syndrome for alcohol, or alcohol (or a closely related substance, such as a benzodiazepine) is taken to relieve or avoid alcohol withdrawal symptoms.
-[Do you feel it when you stop drinking?]
+- Withdrawal, or the characteristic withdrawal syndrome for alcohol as well as drinking alcohol (or taking a benzodiazepine) to relieve or avoid alcohol withdrawal symptoms.
+[Do you feel withdrawal symptoms when you stop drinking?]

 Mild, Moderate, & Severe AUDs